vertica/VerticaPy/docs/source/user_guide_data_preparation_features_engineering.rst

 Customized Features Engineering
 --------------------------------

-To build a customized feature, you can use the ``eval`` method of the ``vDataFrame``.
+To build a customized feature, you can use the :py:func:`~verticapy.vDataFrame.eval` method of the :py:mod:`vDataFrame`.
 Let's look at an example with the well-known 'Titanic' dataset.

 .. code-block:: python